-1. Changed to LED lighting (partial) 2.
-Dustbins in campus 3.
-Bird dip 4.
-Rain Water harvesting 5.
-Canteen does not offer straws for drinking purpose (attempts to reduce plastic) 6.
-Tea is served in porcelain cups.
-7. Sprinklers for watering the garden 8.
-CRT monitors replaced with LCD monitors (power space saving) 9.
-Incinerator for disposal of sanitary napkins
+1. Changed to LED lighting (partial).
+2. Dustbins in campus for dry waste.
+3. Bird dip.
+4. Canteen does not offer straws for drinking purpose (attempts to reduce plastic).
+5. Canteen uses paper bags or paper tissue for wrapping eatables.
+6.

+Tea is served in porcelain cups or glass (not in plastic cups).
+7. Sprinklers for watering the garden.
+8.CRT monitors replaced with LCD monitors (power space saving) 9. incinerator for disposal of Sanitary napkins.